All Episodes

 So there's that.

-Um an effort here to make it look like nobody cares who wins the midterms.
+An effort here to make it look like nobody cares who wins the midterms.

-Then of course the New York Times story, Democrats seek issues to lure midterm voters after races boy the GOP.
+Then, of course, the New York Times story, Democrats seek issues to lure midterm voters after races boy the GOP.

 And again, this story is all about how the Democrats win big when they portray Republicans as uncaring toward working class Americans.